jasneet2003/Polygon-Arbitrage-Opportunity-Detector-Bot/README.md

 ---

 ### Demo

-*(Here, you can record your screen for 20-30 seconds showing the bot running in the terminal and then upload it as a GIF.
-This is highly recommended and very impressive.)*
+*(A 20-30 second screen recording showing the bot running is the most effective way to demonstrate your project.)*

 ![Demo GIF placeholder](https://via.placeholder.com/800x400.png?text=Record+a+GIF+of+the+bot+running+and+place+it+here)